Geodesic planes in a geometrically finite end and the halo of a measured lamination

 Now return to our construction.
 Denote the $n$-th segment on the leaf by $L_n$, and $n$-th connecting segment by $C_n$.
 Note that the length of $L_n$ is roughly $d_n$, up to a bounded constant $M$.
 Put $L_n$ on the imaginary axis, ending at $i$; see Figure~\ref{fig:construction}.
 The starting point of $L_n$ is at $e^{d_n}i$.
 Hence the circle on the left half plane (i.e. the leaf $L_{n-1}$ lies on) has both ends contained in the interval $[-m_2e^{d_n},-m_1e^{d_n}]$.
 After straightening, the geodesic will cross both circles in Figure~\ref{fig:construction}, and intersect the imaginary axis at $(0,y_n)$.
 The extreme cases are: \begin{itemize}[topsep=0mm, itemsep=0mm] \item The straightened geodesic intersects the circle on the left very far into the left endpoints, and the circle on the right very far into the right endpoints (see the larger dotted blue circle in Figure~\ref{fig:construction}), and hence $y_n\le\sqrt{e^{d_n}m_2\cdot m_2}\le e^{d_n}m_2$. \item The straightened geodesic intersects the circle on the left very far into the right endpoints, and the circle on the right very far into the left endpoints (see the smaller dotted blue circle in Figure~\ref{fig:construction}), and hence $y_n\ge\sqrt{e^{d_n}m_1\cdot m_1}\ge m_1$. \end{itemize} Therefore the straightened geodesic intersects the leaf containing $L_n$ within a bounded distance ($\le\max\{|\log m_2|,|\log m_1|\}$) of $L_n$.

 The leaves containing $L_n$'s and the connecting segments cut the straightened geodesic into segments.
 Each of these segments starts or ends on a leaf.

+These segments have the same transverse measure as the subset of the constructed path to which they correspond (each of them is a subset of $L_n$ and $C_n$).
+Therefore, it suffices to show that these segments and their corresponding subsets of the constructed path have roughly the same length too.

 We have the following possibilities \begin{enumerate}[topsep=0mm, itemsep=0mm] \item The segment starts at a point on $L_n$ close to the endpoint of $L_n$.
 This segment then must end on $C_n$, or a point on the leaf containing $L_{n+1}$, outside $L_{n+1}$ in the backward direction along the leaf.